ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

   - [Step 4](#step-4)
   - [Final Notes](#final-notes)

 This tutorial assumes you have already installed the mod or modpack.
-If you'd like instructions on how to <a id="install">install</a> our [Official Mod Pack](https://minecraft.curseforge.com/projects/minecolonies) you can find instructions for [here](../installation)
+If you'd like instructions on how to <a id="install">install</a> our [Official Modpack](https://minecraft.curseforge.com/projects/minecolonies), you can find instructions for doing that on Twitch [here](../../source/installation/twitch), on MultiMMC [here](../../source/installation/multimmc), and on Java (Forge) [here](../../source/installation/java).

 ## Quick Walkthrough

-Before you get started on your new colony you should find your perfect location.
+Before you get started on your new colony, you should find your perfect location.
 You need a large enough area for a full city.

 You should also gather as many resources as you can.
-Once you figure out which style you want, you should start gathering enough wood for that style, as well as cobble, coal, iron, and even flowers, and some saplings for other trees not in your style as they are often used as decoration items.
+Once you figure out which style you want, you should start gathering enough wood for that style, as well as cobble, coal, iron, flowers, and some saplings for other trees not in your style as they are often used as decoration items.

 You should also gather enough food to feed yourself and your initial citizens until you can get workers who gather and cook food.

-### Step 1 Supply Camp / Supply Ship
+### Step 1: Supply Camp/Supply Ship

-  Once you have your location determined, you must place a [Supply Ship](../../source/items/supplycampandship) or [Supply Camp](../../source/items/supplycampandship), you can only place one of these, and only place it once.
-The supply camp and ship have the townhall block you need to officially start your colony, it also has some other supplies you may need during your building of the colony.
-Once you have the townhall block and the build tool, the remaining camp or ship is just decoration.
-You can leave it if you wish, or tear it down and use the blocks.
+  Once you have your location determined, you must place a [Supply Ship](../../source/items/supplycampandship) or [Supply Camp](../../source/items/supplycampandship).
+You can only place one of these.
+The Supply Camp and Ship have the Town Hall block you need to officially start your colony.
+They also have some other supplies you may need during the building of your colony.
+Once you have the Town Hall block and the [build tool](../../source/items/buildtool), the remaining camp or ship is just decoration.
+You can leave it if you wish or tear it down.

 ### Step 2 Town Hall

-  The [Town Hall](../../source/buildings/townhall) building what what actually creates the colony.
+  The [Town Hall](../../source/buildings/townhall) block is what actually creates the colony.
 This is where you start using the build tool to place buildings.
-Using the build tool ensures you can see exactly where the building will be, which direction it will face and if it is at the right level, some buildings need raised to the correct level.
+Using the build tool ensures you can see exactly where the building will be, which direction it will face, and if it is at the right y level (some buildings need to be raised to the correct y level).

-  Once the Townhall block is placed, you will start receiving the first 4 citizens.
+  Once the Town Hall block is placed, you will start receiving your initial 4 citizens.

 ### Step 3 Builder

   Before anything can be built, you need a [Builder](../../source/workers/builder).
-The builder must build his own [Builder's Hut](../../source/buildings/builder) before building any other huts.
-He also can not build a hut that will be a higher level than his own hut level.
+The Builder must build their own [Builder's Hut](../../source/buildings/builder) before building any other huts, as they cannot build or upgrade a hut to a higher level than their own hut level.

 ### Step 4 Lumberjack

-  If your style is wood, it's recommended to build a [Lumberjack](../../source/buildings/lumberjack) next.
-That way they can start gathering wood for your next builds.
+  If your style is wood, it's recommended to build a [Lumberjack's Hut](../../source/buildings/lumberjack) next.
+That way your new [Lumberjack](../../source/workers/lumberjack) can start gathering wood for your next builds and for tools and other items.

 ### Step 5 Miner